Piggyknight/quant_invest/README.md

 2. Each tactics will have certain variable to config (probably in ini format)
 3. Support different Currrency couple data, and different time data(in hour, day, minuate format)

+## class design
+currency_api.py:  was the main entry of the main cmd line

 ## Data flow chart